CULTIVATED FLAX

 Brassicasterol is a steroid found not only in many species of Brassica, such as Oil-Seed Rape but also in Cultivated Flax.
 It also widely occurs in several marine algae (phytoplankton) and has been used as a bio-marker for the presence of marine algal matter in the environment.
 It is chemically related to Campesterol, Cholesterol and more closely to Stigmasterol.

-Cholesterol is synthesised within the human body and is an essential constituent of cell membranes in mammals.
+Cholesterol is synthesized within the human body and is an essential constituent of cell membranes in mammals.
 It is also ingested in considerable quantities in the diet by way of phytosterols generated within plants.
-High values of cholesterol in the blood are a for health concern, because of their ability to coat blood vessels and thus block blood-flow within capilliaries.
+High values of cholesterol in the blood are a health concern, because of its ability to coat the inside of blood vessels and thus block blood-flow within capillaries.

 Cholesterol is also the insulating substance within the myelin sheath of Schwann cells, which wrap around the axons of neurons to electrically isolate them from their surroundings, thus enormously speeding up the transmission of electrical impulses over large distances within the mammalian body.
 As such, cholesterol is indispensable, but too much is a bad thing.
 If the myelin sheath is imperfect or thin, then neurons can leak their electrical impulses to nearby neurons.
 This leakiness may, contrary to belief, increase the intelligence of those so afflicted, for well-connected neurons bestow greater intelligence.
 It has long been suspected that those with mild psychological or neurological conditions such as Autism, Parkinsons or mild Alzheimers have a greater intelligence and creativity, even to such an extent as to have savant capabilities.
 Professor Steven Hawking is just one example from the many that abound.
-Leaky myelin sheaths on neurons within the brain could paradoxically contribute to this enhanced brain performance.
+Leaky myelin sheaths on neurons within the brain could paradoxically contribute to this enhanced brain performance due to greater but unintended connectivity between neurons.

 PODOPHYLLOTOXINS

 Podophyllotoxin (pharmaceutically called Podofilox) is a lignan(e).
-The singly-methylated version of podophyllotoxin (and other lignanes) are also present in flax, mainly in the roots.
-Note that only Podophyllotoxin is shown; the author does not know where methyl group is attached, but it probably substitutes the hydrogen atom on the OH.
+The singly-methylated version of podophyllotoxin, 5-MethoxyPodophyllotoxin, (and other lignanes) are also present in flax, mainly in the roots.
+Note that only Podophyllotoxin is shown; the methoxy group -O-CH3 substitutes a hydrogen atom at position 5 on the benzene ring.
 Some Linum species (especially Linum catharticum have been used as purgatives on account of their podophyllotoxin content.
 Podophyllotoxins cause severe diarrhoea and block the process of cell division; they are thus toxic as their name suggests.
-The podophyllotoxins (and Pinoresinols) are extremely allergenic, responsible for over 2 million poisoning incidents.
+The podophyllotoxins (and PinoResinols) are extremely allergenic, responsible for over 2 million poisoning incidents.
 Rhus contact dermatitis is persistent and can last for weeks, months or even years; and long-delayed relapse is common.
 Eye contact can lead to blindness.
 Podofilox (podophyllotoxin) is used to treat genital warts since it has a keratolytic action.
 It is also used phamaceutically as an anti-tumour and anti-cancer agent.

 The symptoms of oral poisoning by podophyllotoxins is strong irritation of the mucosa and eyes, serious gastroenteritis, abdominal colic, vomiting, diarrhoea, cough, tachycardia, arrhythmia, polyneuritis, central & peripheral nervous system damage, nephritis, spasms, delirium, coma and finally death by respiratory arrest.

-Podophyllotoxin is also contained in plants of Genus Podophyllum such as American Mayapple (Podophyllum peltatum), in members of the Milkwort Genus (Polygalaceae), members of the Anthriscus Genus (Bur Chervil), in the Juniper Genus and in the Barberry Family.
+Podophyllotoxin is also contained in plants of Genus Podophyllum such as American Mayapple (Podophyllum peltatum) and others in the Barberry Family (Berberidaceae), in members of the Milkwort Genus (Polygalaceae), members of the Anthriscus Genus (Bur Chervil) and also in the Juniperus Genus.

 genus8linum